EAT-JBCOMMUNITY/EAT/README.md

 3. export ANDROID_SDK_ROOT='path to the Sdk'
 4. export ANDROID_HOME='path to the Sdk'
 5. Add local.properties files at the android projects (modules/testcases/jdkAll/Android/'project'/'project-name') you want to build with entry sdk.dir='path to the Sdk'
+6. Give access permissions to the downloaded project dir (if needed).
-6.  mvn clean install -DnoDistribution -Dandroidversion -Dandroid -Dcreate (-Dmodule='android-project-name') or gradle test -PnoDistribution -Pandroidversion -Pandroid -Pcreate (-Pmodule='android-project-name') -c androidsettings.gradle
+7.  mvn clean install -DnoDistribution -Dandroidversion -Dandroid -Dcreate (-Dmodule='android-project-name') or gradle test -PnoDistribution -Pandroidversion -Pandroid -Pcreate (-Pmodule='android-project-name') -c androidsettings.gradle